allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

         db.create_all()  # Create sql tables for our data models
 ```
 The article provides a clear step-by-step breakdown of how the database is registered with the Flask application, so I won't rehash the details here.
 I'll take a moment, however, to reiterate the two most crucial items to remember:

 1. The database connection is not available for use until it has been registered with the application (_at runtime_).
 1. The database is not created until the first time the application is executed.

 This design meets the immediate need of providing the application with stateful storage.
 Unfortunately, it tightly couples database instantiation with application instantiation and this precludes the reuse of our connection code should we wish to interact with the database independently of the application.

-#### How about you stop digressing and get to the point?
-Ok ok, my beef with ORMs is centred around the following 4 points:
-1. Registering the ORM when using the Flask Application Factory (tight coupling)
-2. Intermingling SQL abstractions with object relationships
-3. Obfuscation of underlying database interactions
-4. Learning the ORM rather than learning SQL

-##### Beef #1: Registering the ORM with the Flask Application Factory Model
-This is the most minor of the beefs, but important to call out due to its impact on application architecture.

-Consider the following application:

-#### Split the database instantiation from the application instantiation
+I didn't like this and started looking for an alternative design.

+### DB Connection Pattern #2: flask-sqlalchemy directly instantiated in a separate database file
-I started searching for a way to split the database instantiation from the application instantiation and found a gem of an article in Bob Waycott's [Organizing Flask Models with Automatic Discovery](https://bobwaycott.com/blog/how-i-use-flask/organizing-flask-models-with-automatic-discovery/#sqlalchemy-database-setup) (I was actually looking for a way to define ORM table classes over multiple files, but more on that later).
+Searching for a way to split the database instantiation from the application instantiation, I found a gem of an article in Bob Waycott's [Organizing Flask Models with Automatic Discovery](https://bobwaycott.com/blog/how-i-use-flask/organizing-flask-models-with-automatic-discovery/#sqlalchemy-database-setup) (I was actually looking for a way to define ORM table classes over multiple files, but more on that later).

-Waycott creates the database connection object in a separate `db.py`.
-He then provides a function that can be called by the Flask Application Factory in `__init__.py` that will bind the flask_sqlalchemy object to the Flask application. (_Note: I've omitted some of his code to streamline my example_):
+Waycott creates the database connection object in a separate `db.py` file.
+He then provides a function that can be called by the Flask Application Factory in `__init__.py` that will bind the flask_sqlalchemy object to the Flask application. (_Note: I've omitted some of his code for brevity_):
 ```python
 # proj/db.py